apify/actor-whitepaper/README.md

 ## Philosophy

-Actors are inspired by the **[UNIX philosophy](https://en.wikipedia.org/wiki/Unix_philosophy)**:
+Actors are inspired by the **[UNIX philosophy](https://en.wikipedia.org/wiki/Unix_philosophy)** from the 1970s:

 1. **Make each program do one thing well**.
 To do a new job, build afresh rather than complicate old programs by adding new “features”.
 2. Expect the **output of every program to become the input to another**, as yet unknown, program.
 Don’t clutter output with extraneous information.
 Avoid stringently columnar or binary input formats.
 Don’t insist on interactive input.
 3. Design and build software, even operating systems, to be **tried early**, ideally within weeks.
 Don’t hesitate to throw away the clumsy parts and rebuild them.
 4. **Use tools in preference to unskilled help** to lighten a programming task, even if you have to detour to build the tools and expect to throw some of them out after you’ve finished using them.

-The UNIX philosophy arguably one of the most important software engineering paradigms that ushered the computer and internet revolution.
-By decomposing complex system into smaller parts, it became possible to focus on a smaller part, and easily combine those into higher much more complex system.
+The UNIX philosophy is arguably one of the most important software engineering paradigms which, together with other favorable design choices of UNIX operating systems, ushered the computer and internet revolution.

-The idea of actors is to bring those ideas into the age of cloud software.
+By combining smaller parts (programs) that can be developed and used independently, it suddenly became possible to build, manage and gradually evolve ever more complex computing systems.
+Even today's modern mobile devices are effectively UNIX-based machines that run a lot of programs interacting with each other, and provide a terminal which looks very much like early UNIX terminals (actually terminal is just another program).

+The UNIX-style programs represent a great way to package software for usage on a local computer.
+The programs can be easily used stand-alone, but also in combination and in scripts in order to perform much more complex tasks than an individual program ever could, which in turn can be packaged as new programs.

+The idea of actors is to bring benefits of UNIX-style programs from a local computer into an environment of cloud where programs run on multiple computers communicating over a network that is subject to latency and partitioning, there is no global atomic filesystem, and where programs are invoked via API calls rather than system calls.

 Each actor should do just one thing and do it well.
-For complicated scenarios, combine multiple actors rather than building a large monolith that is hard to maintain.
+Actors can be used stand-alone, as well as combined or scripted into more complex systems, which in turn can become new actors.
+Actors provide a simple user interface and documentation to help users interact with them.

-### UNIX program vs. Apify actor
+### UNIX programs vs. actors

+The following table shows equivalents of key concepts of UNIX programs and actors.

-TODO: Add links to the texts in table
+**TODO:** Add to the table links to the texts below

 UNIX programs  | Actors
 |---|---
-command-line options |	input object read stdin |	read from dataset write to stdout	| push data to dataset, update actor status write to stderr	| set exit message program exit code | 	actor exit code file system	| key-value store
+Command-line options |	Input object
+Read stdin |	Read from a dataset
+Write to stdout	| Push data to dataset, update actor status Write to stderr	| Set exit message
+Program exit code | Actor exit code
+File system	| Key-value store

 ### Design goals